 What do I need to know about the Winter Park Resort Season Pass?

 The Winter Park Resort Season Pass is perfect if you’ll only be in this one area.
 It offers you a nice savings on unlimited access.
-With the Winter Park Season Pass, you can get a price break at $539 as opposed to the much steeper $1,049 price you’ll see shortly.
-If you don’t think you’ll be going to other destinations, this is a great deal.
+With the Winter Park Season Pass, you can get a price break at $709 as opposed to the much steeper $1,259 IKON pass price you’ll see shortly.
+This is a great deal if you don’t think you’ll be going to other destinations.

 What are the different price options between the main passes, and what do they include or exclude?

 Blackout dates are a big piece of the puzzle.
-They are peak skiing times and resorts are crowded.
-If you won’t be going during those peak times, it may make sense to get the base pass.
-On the other hand, if you’re going to be there during those specific periods, make sure to pay attention to them and opt for the full Ikon Pass.
+They are peak skiing times, and resorts are crowded.
+If you won’t be going during those peak times, it may make sense to get the Base Pass.
+On the other hand, if you’re planning to be there during those specific periods, make sure to pay attention and opt for the full Ikon Pass.

-Currently the full access pass with no blackout dates is called IKON Pass and is listed at a price of $1,049 (or a renewal rate of $949).
-If you come back year to year, the renewal rate will save you about $100 next year if the pricing stays consistent.
+Currently the full access pass with no blackout dates is called IKON Pass and is listed at a price of $1,259 (for adults).

-For the Ikon base package, this is the one that has blackout dates, you’re looking at a price tag of $749 (renewal rate is $699 for this level) if you’re over 23.
+For the Ikon Base package – this is the one that has blackout dates – you’re looking at a price tag of $929 (if you’re over 23).
 There are discounts for young adults and children.

-There’s another option if you’re only coming in for a visit or won’t be in the area a lot, which is a great choice for vacationers.
+There is another option if you’re only coming in for a visit or won’t be in the area a lot, which is a great choice for vacationers.
 There is a 4-day pass, which allows you to cut costs.
-This pass only costs $429, but keep in mind, it also carries blackout dates.
-This four-day pass is good at 30 destinations.
+This pass only costs $469; but keep in mind, it also carries blackout dates.
+This four-day pass is good at 40 destinations.

 There are a few more nuances you’ll want to pay attention to.

-For example, for the big IKON Pass, you get unlimited skiing and rides at 15 destinations.
+For example, for the big IKON Pass, you get unlimited skiing and rides at 16 destinations.
 Some have restrictions, and you get up to 7 days of access at a time.
-So, for example, you get unlimited access at Winter Park Resort, but if you were to go to Alta Bird, Utah, you’d only be able to ski up to 7 days there on the pass.
+So, for example, you get unlimited access at Winter Park Resort, but if you were to go to Alta/Snowbird, Utah, you’d only be able to ski up to 7 days there on the pass.

 Another thing to note is that there are discounts on passes based on age and certain other situations like military discounts.
 You can also choose to buy insurance.